 This Mediterranean transcontinental country in Eurasia is officially named the Republic of Turkey.
 Ankara is the capital.
-However, Istanbul is a leading Mediterranean global city, and most of the usual activity of a capital city happens there.
-We have lots of choices for you to consider a Turkey Yacht Charter Sailing Holiday
+However, Istanbul is one of the leading Boating and Yachting areas in the Mediterranean, and most of the sailing activity happens along the coast.
+We have lots of choices for you to consider.
+Istanbul has a global reach a great place to pick up a Turkish Yacht Charter Sailing Holiday.

-Since the Paleolithic age, people have inhabited Turkey.
-After Alexander the Great conquered the lands the region became influenced by Greek culture.
+Since the Paleolithic age, people have inhabited Turkey and enjoying boating and sailing.
+After Alexander, the Great conquered the lands the region became influenced by Greek culture.
 Byzantium was a Greek colony and the name of the country at the time.
-The country later became absorbed into the vast Roman Empire.
-Constantinople, named after the Roman Emperor Constantine the Great.
+Yacht Charter didn’t always need to be so commercialised.
+From the beginning of time people had boats and yachts the rented them out to people who needed them.
+The country became absorbed into the vast Roman Empire.
+Constantinople, named after the Roman Emperor Constantine the Great and most certainly had a great attraction to the sea.

-Turks began their migration into the area in the 11th-century.
+Turks began their migration by sea and land into the area in the 11th-century.
 Their victory over the Byzantines in 1071 symbolised the foundation of Turkey as we know it today.
+A great boating nation Turkish ship and yacht building have evolved over hundreds of years.

 The Ottoman Empire began in the 13th-century.
 A few centuries later, the famous Sultan Suleiman the Magnificent came to power, in 1520.
 The Ottomans had control until the19th-century.
-At this time, the Ottomans started to cede strategic territories to Mediterranean Europe, mainly to Russia.
+At this time, the Ottomans started to cede strategic territories in the Mediterranean and Europe, mainly to Russia.

 Turkey is a member of the UN and a member of NATO.
 Turkey joined the EU Customs Union in 1995 and started negotiations with to join the European Union in 2005.
 The EU has so far vetoed this move because of some of the activities of the strict Turkish government.
 On 15 July 2016, an unsuccessful coup attempt tried to oust the government and severe repercussions ensued.